-Each question is graded by the composer of the question and one other grader using the grading rubric below.
+Each question is graded by two faculty members using the rubric below.
 Each answer is scored on a 25-point scale with an average of 15 (across the two graders) being the minimum passing grade.

 Once the faculty members have completed their grading, the grades are examined for disagreement.
-If two graders disagree by more than six points, then those two faculty members must discuss the answer in order to resolve the discrepancy.
+If two graders disagree by more than four points, then those two faculty members must discuss the answer in order to resolve the discrepancy.
 If the discrepancy cannot be resolved, a third reader is assigned and asked to resolve the discrepancy through collaboration with the two graders.
 Disagreements aside, the score for a given answer is the mean of the two grades.